data-sea/gopher/README.md

 # gopher
 R package with helper function `expand()` for finding all combinations of vector values.
-- Output is a data fram.
+- Output should be a list of vectors or a data frame.
 - Vectors can be any length.
 - Similar to `tidyr::expand_grid()`, but uses the same column naming convention as `base::expand.grid()`.